-assigned to the atomic positions by means of the predictions of ACD software (Advanced Chemistry Development Inc., 2017).

-Most lines at -15 °C can be assigned immediately to corresponding lines of the 30 °C spectrum with one exception: The central resonance (δ position) seems to split at lower temperature into two overlapping components.
-The position of one of them corresponds to δ in the 30 °C spectrum, the other in a distance of about -1.2 ppm is denoted here as δ_1 .
-It is possible that different conformations (for example trans and gauche) along the chains are frozen-in at -15 °C whereas faster motions at 30 °C average them, leading to an average chemical shift.
+Concerning the aliphatic region of PIZOF-11, while at $30\,^{\circ}\text{C}$ five CH2 lines are well resolved, at $-15\,^{\circ}\text{C}$ there is a strong overlap because of increased line broadening.
+Figure 9 shows a decomposition in Lorentzian components.
+The lines could be assigned to the atomic positions by means of the predictions of ACD software (Advanced Chemistry Development Inc., 2017).
+Most lines at -15 °C can be assigned immediately to corresponding lines of the 30 °C spectrum, with one exception: the central resonance (δ position) seems to split at lower temperatures into two overlapping components.
+The position of one of them corresponds to δ in the 30 °C spectrum, and the other at a distance of about -1.2 ppm is denoted here as δ_1 .
+It is possible that different conformations (e.g. trans and gauche) along the chains are frozen-in at -15 °C, whereas faster motions at 30 °C average them, leading to an average chemical shift.